Woven Together by Tradition

 Consumer Engagement Manager, Iowa Soybean Association and Iowa Food & Family Project

-The Christmas seasons brings a Santa-shaped bowl overflowing with peanut clusters.
+The Christmas season brings a Santa-shaped bowl overflowing with peanut clusters.
 The tradition of making hundreds of salty sweet peanut clusters and filling every vessel in sight – including the brightly colored ceramic bowl – began with my granny, Phyllis Olson.
 She taught me to melt the chocolate and almond bark slowly, to stir in the peanuts quickly, to use two spoons for the perfect cluster and, most importantly, to keep the finished product away from my papa.

 Since my granny passed away 12 years ago, my mom has continued the peanut cluster extravaganza in her memory.
 We share cellophane bags of peanut clusters with neighbors, friends and refill the infamous Santa-shaped bowl with the sweet tradition each year.